Brief overview of the role

 - Collaborating with painters on other larger jobs.

 - Working with other construction professionals such as, carpenters, electricians and plumbers when necessary.

 - Take and adhere to all health and safety precautions.

 The painters work also involves maintaining painting equipment to ensure proper performance and striving to follow high-quality standards to reduce defects and exceed company standards but at an acceptable materials cost.

 What training will the apprentice take and what qualification will the apprentice get at the end?

-- Level 3 Teaching Assistant at Stockton Riverside College.
+- Level 2 Painting and Decorating at Stockton Riverside College.

-- Functional Skills maths & English, if required.
+- Functional Skills in maths & English, if required.